Mattysurm/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](flow.png)

 Here the interaction flow of the project can be seen.
-The battery pack powers the microbit which is connected
+The battery pack powers the microbit which is connected to our speaker.
+The speaker projects whatever tones are coded for the bananas.
+The two bananas are hooked up to the microbit as well as the apple as our ground fruit.
+When the apple is picked up and one of the two bananas are pressed the circuit is completed making the coded tone play through the speaker

 ## Process documentation ##